 After a NIC is attached or detached, the Virtual Machine appliances are automatically reconfigured to start routing to the new interface.
 No other action, like a reboot, is required.

 Managing Virtual Router VMs

 The Virtual Machines that are associated to a Virtual Router have a limited set of actions.
-Specifically, any action that changes the VM state cannot be executed, including terminate.
+They can be terminated and new Virtual Machines can be added to an existing Virtual Router.